Azaheed/data_engineering_projects/airflow_docker/README.md

 ## Running apache airflow 2.0 in docker with local executor.
 Here are the steps to take to get airflow 2.0 running with docker on your machine.
 1. Clone this repo
 2. It is important to note that we are running on a local executor, for those who want a production grade executor, look up the Redist service and the Celery Executor.
+These configs have been commented out of the yaml file.
 3. Open browser and type http://0.0.0.0:8080 to launch the airflow webserver